Lumi-supercomputer/LUMI-EasyBuild-contrib/easybuild/easyconfigs/o/OpenMM/README.md

     `buildtools`

-### Version 7.7.0 for 21.12 and 22.06
+### Version 7.7.0 for 21.12, 22.06 and 22.08

   * The EasyConfig is a fairly straightforward evolution of the 7.5.1 one.

-  * The test failure for #71 TestSerializeState (with SEGFAULT) is still present with the Cray compiler in 22.06.
+  * The test failure for #71 TestSerializeState (with SEGFAULT) is still present with the Cray compiler in 22.06 and 22.08.
 The crash is internal in the code and doesn't seem to be the result of a library that is linked in.

+    The same test also fails with cpeAOCC/22.08, so it seems to be caused by either a bug in OpenMM that shows with clang-based compilers or a bug in clang.